How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 2. Try easing your student into them by beginning with a question or two here and there rather than expecting lengthy discussions.

-3. Realize that some students are naturally more verbal than others, but articulating one’s thoughts is good practice for everyone.
-So require it from all of your students, taking into consideration their natural giftings and current abilities.
+3. Realize that some students are naturally more verbal than others, but speaking and putting one’s thoughts in writing is good practice for everyone.
+So have all your students do it, taking into consideration their natural gifting and current abilities.

 4. Remember that during the middle school years, besides some increasing mental ability, your students are experiencing a myriad of physical and emotional changes that take a toll on ability to focus on school.
 Be patient.

 Many parents have found (myself included) that increased physical activity can be most helpful to resistant sons, particularly, at this age.
-I frequently sent mine to run around the house a few times during these years. 😉
+I regularly sent mine outside to run around the house a few times during these years. 😉

 Vary Teaching Methods and Materials during middle school

-Public and private instruction and curriculum often cater to auditory and linear learners.
+Public and private instruction and curriculum often cater to kids who can read well and think “linearly.”

-But not only are there PLENTY of us who learn differently, educational research shows that the more learning modalities that you use, the better most of us learn.
+But not only are there PLENTY of us who learn differently, educational research shows that the more learning modalities that you use, the better we all learn.

 An ancient Chinese proverb sums up this concept:

-As homeschoolers, we are in an ideal position: we can identify our students’ learning styles, we can choose curriculum and teaching methods that match, and we can offer curriculum that utilizes a number of learning modalities to maximize learning.
+As home educators, we are in an ideal position: we can identify our students’ learning styles, we can choose curriculum and teaching methods that match, and we can offer curriculum that utilizes a number of learning modalities to maximize learning.

 Take advantage of this blessing!